-Remember you will be responsible for paying rent until the keys and any security remotes are returned.
-We recommend getting started early when you decide to move out of the property.
+Remember, you will be responsible for paying rent until the keys and any security remotes are returned.
+We recommend getting organised early when you decide to move out of the property.
 Packing often takes longer than you anticipate and if you leave it to the last minute you may cause yourself undue stress and extra costs.

-We will contact you to make arrangements to start showing prospective tenants through the property ahead of your departure.
-We understand there will be some disarray while you're packing, which is fine, but if you could please ensure that the property is in good condition for these inspections it would be much appreciated.
+Your property manager will contact you to make arrangements to start showing prospective tenants through the property ahead of your departure.
+It is understandable that there will be some disarray while you're packing, which is fine, but please ensure that the property is in good condition for these inspections.